markkvdb/markkvdb.github.io/_posts/2019-11-08-Fastai-Lesson2-logistic.md

 title: Logistic Regression in PyTorch from Scratch (Lesson 2)
 ---

 In this article we will explore the logistic regression and how we can implement it using PyTorch.
-Contrary to regular regressions where the output variable $y$ is continuous, logistic regressions concern binary variables, i.e.,
+Contrary to regular regressions where the output variable $$y$$ is continuous, logistic regressions concern binary variables, i.e.,

 $$
 y = \begin{cases}